qhv1/CS1632_Fall2020/exercises/3/README.md

 the "Se" symbol.
 You should see a pop up window that looks very similar to the one shown on the lecture slides.

+## Task 1: Write test cases

 Write a test case for each requirement listed in [requirements.md](requirements.md).
+Name each test case same as the requirement name (e.g. FUN-TITLE).
+I'm asking you to do this for the purposes of GradeScope autograding.
+Normally, you would use a more descriptive name.

 Remember, each test must end with an assertion!
 The list of available assertions and other commands are available at:

 https://www.selenium.dev/selenium-ide/docs/en/api/commands

-## Assertion for each Test
+### Writing assertions for each Test

 You will want to use the below commands and assertions to test each of the requirements: